- Form a Company Now! +

 After you sign and return it to us by fax, mail or email, we will file the Certificate of Cancellation with the Delaware Secretary of State within 24 hours.

-It is very important to complete the cancellation process of your Delaware LLC.
+It is very important to complete the process to cancel your Delaware LLC.
 If you do not legally and officially cancel your LLC, your company will continue to be held responsible for the annual Delaware Franchise Tax Fee as well as your LLC's annual Registered Agent Fee until either the Registered Agent resigns or until the state of Delaware voids the company.

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: